-Greene County General Hospital is thrilled to announce that a new orthopedics and sports medicine service line and clinic, named TeamOrtho, located in Linton, Indiana, is coming soon.
+Greene County General Hospital is thrilled to announce that a new orthopedics and sports medicine service line and clinic, named TeamOrtho, located in Linton, Indiana, is opening.
 Board-certified orthopedic surgeon, Dr. John Hammerstein, has joined the GCGH family.
 He will perform orthopedic surgical services exclusively at Greene County General Hospital as well as practice in the former Ridge Medical Center building located in front of Greene County General Hospital at 1043 North 1000 West Linton, Indiana 47441.
-To make an appointment for September 2019 with Dr. Hammerstein, call 812-847-3381.
+To make an appointment with Dr. Hammerstein, call 812-847-3381.

 Dr. John Hammerstein, a 1996 graduate of Indiana University and a later graduate of IU’s School of Medicine, played football for Indiana University.
 A starter for the final three years on the team, Hammerstein was voted team captain his senior year.

 Dr. Hammerstein recently completed an orthopedic sports medicine fellowship at the esteemed Andrew’s Research and Education Foundation in Gulf Breeze, Florida.
 He began the fellowship to broaden his orthopedics practice by gaining experience in sports medicine.
 While there, he actively participated in team coverage of Division 1 football with the Auburn Tigers and oversaw local high school athletic teams.

 He’s glad to be coming back to Indiana this year, “after growing up in small town America I have wanted to practice in a place like Greene County where patients are also your neighbors.
 I am looking forward to being involved in the health and well-being of the community.”
 To find out more about the Andrew’s Research and Education Foundation click here.